 Driving With A Dog In The Car

-Taking your dog for a ride in the car can be dangerous to you, your pet, and to others on the road.
-We love taking our pups with us wherever we go, but dog lovers beware – new distracted driving laws took effect in British Columbia on Monday, October 20, 2014.
-Not only do the new laws apply to handheld electronic devices such as cell phones and GPS units, but it includes your dog being free in the vehicle or on your lap.
+Taking your dog for a ride in the car can be dangerous to you, your pet, and others on the road.
+We love taking our pups with us wherever we go, but dog lovers beware of the distracted driving laws that came into existence on October 20, 2014.
+Not only do the laws apply to handheld electronic devices such as cell phones and G.P.S. units, but it includes your dog being free in the vehicle or on your lap.